Tina Sommer styling Humbolt

 If you top out any of these climbs, scramble off the left (east) end of the cliff easily.
 One could also scramble up to the clifftop easily to set topropes, although some of the 2-bolt anchors may be a little bit too low to reach from above.

 A faint trail follows cairns up the left side of the large talus slope, passing some nice rock art along the way.
 It's a steep hike up, but doesn't take more than 10 or 15 minutes.

 Alternatively, a decent trail allows one to get here by traversing along the base of Early Wall from the Grotto.

 Climbs (Left to Right)

-Browse More Classics in Early Wall - Left End
+Browse More Rock Climbing Classics in Left End

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Early Wall - Left End:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Left End: